smattingly/database-tutorial/part2.md

 If you think that $\lbrace$`assistant_email`$\rbrace$ determines $\lbrace$`location`$\rbrace$ then you are on the right track.

-However, it would be better to turn this around and say that $\lbrace$`location`$\rbrace$ determines  $\lbrace$`assistant_email`$\rbrace$.
+However, it would be better to turn this around to say that $\lbrace$`location`$\rbrace$ determines  $\lbrace$`assistant_email`$\rbrace$.
 This fits with common sense: often a person's professional assistant is assigned based on common location.
 For this discussion, assume that is a business rule, and the dependency will always hold.

 Since $\lbrace$`location`$\rbrace$ is a determinant that is not a candidate key for the `staff` table, the table is not in BCNF.